burnol-math/irwin/docs/index.rst

     sage: load("irwin.sage")
     [some info printed mentioning maxworkers which defaults to 8]
     sage: irwin(10,9,0,1002)
-    [the output is reformatted here to show 50 decimals per line] 22.92067661926415034816365709437593191494476243699848
+    "the output is reformatted here to show 50 decimals per line" 22.92067661926415034816365709437593191494476243699848
        15685419983565721563381899111294456260374482018989
        90964125332346922160471190478310297506146968857121